readthedocs/blog/securing-build-processes.rst

 Breaking out of this system requires a privilege escalation attack, and the ability to break out of the container in order to access the outer build system.
-Once in the outer build system, there is still limited damage that could be done, because of the isolation of the build server from the main hosting environment.

 The main cause of these issues is running user code.
 To properly fix this solution, we have been actively working to remove arbitrary execution form our stack entirely.